 International journalism, media development, media and migration, cultural and literary studies and postcolonial studies.

-"Knowledge Production for Media Development in Least Developed Media Systems - Case Study Guinea-Bissau" (Working Title)
+"Knowledge Production for Media Development in Postcolonial Media Systems: The Case of Guinea-Bissau"

 Learn more about the project here.